Hello friend! I hope that you are having a great week.

 Create sections for each category.
 Place your post-its in these categories.

 ✨ After that, apply the dependency and ambiguity scale.
-Ask yourself: are the tasks ambiguous, or do they heavily depend on others, and you need to convince people?
+Ask yourself: are the tasks ambiguous, or do they heavily depend on others, and do you need to convince people?
 Is there any task that you can complete relatively quickly?
 Reorganize your notes in each section (you can leave out the Won't section) according to how easy it's to implement and finish.
 Your answers won't be binary; that's why it's a scale.
 It will help you think of the projects and compare how one is easier or more complicated than the other.

 ✌️ Now, you have a visual overview.
 Choose the easiest one to implement (the right-most) from the Must section.
-Go one-by-one to the left in the must section and work on them in order.
+Go one by one to the left in the must section and work on them in order.
 Meanwhile, it's okay if you take tasks from should or could sections or change the order.
 But always keep the priority in mind.
 Maintain your focus and identify distractions.
 Don't allow minor diversions.
 Try to say "No" to the work that cannot lend to this priority schema.
 Whenever a new task comes, clarify the job, requirements, and expectations and put them into the schema accordingly.

 🔃 Use this visual overview once in a while.
 The frequency can be biweekly or once a month; it's up to you.
 The important thing is that you set some time aside and prioritize your work.
 I recommend setting a recurring time-blocker event in your calendar so that you don't forget and no one will be able to take your time during this event.